pjh-github/parquet-reader/README.md

 # parquet-reader
-A simple set of scripts for dealing with parquets.
+A simple set of python scripts for dealing with parquets.
 Includes printing .parquet file content and converting them to CSVs.